botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 Keys can be max 256 bytes long and has to be strings or numbers.
 Values can be anything, but if their serialized representation exceeds 100kB a `short write` error gets raised.

-You can just pass a `userID`of 0 to make it global (or any other number, but 0 is safe).\
+You can just pass a `userID`of 0 to make it global (or any other number, but 0 is safe).
-\

 There can be 10 database interactions per CC, out of which dbTop/BottomEntries, dbCount, dbGetPattern, and dbDelMultiple may only be run twice.
 (50,10 for premium users).

-Learning resources covers database [more in-depth](https://learn.yagpdb.xyz/intermediate/custom-command-database).
+See also the [chapter on the database](/learn/intermediate/database) in the learning resources.

 [Database functions documentation](functions#database).